How to File an Appeal

 We are the Medicare Quality Improvement Organization, working to improve the quality of care for Medicare beneficiaries.
 Our site offers beneficiary and family-centered care information for providers, patients, and families.
 Welcome!

-A Medicare beneficiary has the right to appeal a hospital discharge if he or she feels too sick to leave.
-A Medicare beneficiary can do this even if he or she is in a Medicare Advantage (MA) plan.
+If you have Medicare, you have the right to appeal a hospital discharge if you feel too sick to leave, even if you have a Medicare Advantage plan.
 The hospital will provide "An Important Message from Medicare," which explains how to appeal the discharge.

-Medicare beneficiaries can call KEPRO for an appeal.
-KEPRO staff members will look at the medical record to see if the beneficiary should stay in the hospital.
-The beneficiary will be informed of the decision.
+If you call KEPRO for an appeal, KEPRO’s physician will look at the medical record to see if you should stay in the hospital.
+Then you will be informed of the decision.

-- The Medicare beneficiary does not have to leave the hospital.
+- You do not have to leave the hospital.

-- The Medicare beneficiary does not have to pay for the extra days in the hospital while KEPRO staff members review the medical record.
+- You do not have to pay for the extra days in the hospital while KEPRO reviews the medical record.

-A Medicare beneficiary has the right to appeal a discharge if he or she does not agree with the decision that skilled services will be stopped.
-The beneficiary must be given a letter with the planned discharge date explaining how to appeal.
-A Medicare beneficiary can appeal even if he or she is in an MA plan.
+If you have Medicare, you have the right to appeal a discharge if you do not agree with the decision that skilled services will be stopped.
+You must be given a letter called a Notice of Medicare Non-coverage with the planned discharge date explaining how to appeal, even if you have a Medicare Advantage plan.

-Once the beneficiary receives the letter, he or she can call KEPRO.
-A KEPRO physician will look at the medical record to see if the services should continue.
-The Medicare beneficiary will be informed of the decision.
+Once you receive the letter, you can call KEPRO.
+KEPRO’s physician will look at the medical record to see if the services should continue, and then you will be informed of the decision.

-If a Medicare beneficiary is in an MA plan, he or she has some additional Medicare rights.
-If the beneficiary feels he or she cannot get the needed care, he or she has the right to appeal to the MA plan.
-The Medicare beneficiary can appeal things like denials for:
+If you have a Medicare Advantage plan, you have some additional Medicare rights.
+If you are concerned that you cannot get the care you need, you have the right to appeal to the Medicare Advantage plan.
+You can appeal things like denials for: